VCSTDN2024/imad5112-assignment-2-SamiST10470683/README.md

 ---

-### Video Demo:
+### Video Demo
-A video showcasing the app's functionality can be viewed here:
+A video showcasing the app's functionality can be viewed here: [https://youtu.be/2RL44sJZtsE]

 ---